 Until the town lie beaten flat.

-The first stanza of ‘Lapis Lazuli’ begins as a response to the ‘hysterical women’ who the poet believes to lament over a most natural change of History.
+The first stanza of ‘Lapis Lazuli’ begins as a response to the ‘hysterical women’ who the poet believes to lament over a most natural change in history.
 Since the shadow of impending war was hanging over everyone in the 1930s, they express their indifference to art for it is ‘gay’ or upbeat.
 They hoped for something ‘drastic’ to be done to prevent a war.
 At this juncture, the speaker attempts to demonstrate the healing effects of art.

 All perform their tragic play,